Trinity College announces online CPD course to target property market knowledge gap

 How do I register and pay for the course?

 Register for the course by clicking on the Paypal link below.
 Course fees of €300 include access to the course via Blackboard for 6 weeks and a certificate of completion when all multiple choice questions have been attempted.
 Please note that participation in the CPD course does not include access to the Trinity Library or other student services.
-Closing date for course registration is 5pm, Monday 28th of January.
+Closing date for course registration is 5pm, April 23rd.